Falconry: Falconry today

 Falcons can live into their midteens, with larger hawks living longer and eagles likely to see out middle-aged owners.
 Through the captive breeding of rescued birds, the last 30 years have had a great rebirth of the sport, with a host of innovations; falconry's popularity, through lure flying displays at country houses and game fairs, has probably never been higher in the past 300 years.
 Ornithologist Tim Gallagher, editor of the Cornell Lab of Ornithology's Living Bird magazine, documented his experiences with modern falconry in a 2008 book, Falcon Fever.

 Making use of the natural relationship between raptors and their prey, falconry is now used to control pest birds and animals in urban areas, landfills, commercial buildings, hotels, and airports.

 Falconry centres or bird-of-prey centres house these raptors.
 They are responsible for many aspects of bird-of-prey conservation (through keeping the birds for education and breeding).
 Many conduct regular flying demonstrations and educational talks, and are popular with visitors worldwide.

 Such centres may also provide falconry courses, hawk walks, displays, and other experiences with these raptors.

+Starting Falconry in the 21st Century

+Getting into falconry requires dedication, study, and hands-on experience.
+In the United States, aspiring falconers must pass a written falconry exam and obtain the appropriate state and federal licenses before keeping a bird of prey.
+Many beginners start by studying local wildlife laws, bird care, and hunting techniques to prepare for the exam.
+In the United Kingdom, newcomers often begin by volunteering at a falconry centre or finding an experienced falconer to act as a mentor under the British Falconers’ Club or similar organisations.
+There are also structured training opportunities, such as professional falconry courses offered by institutions like Falconry Course, which provide comprehensive introductions to the sport, bird handling, and conservation practices.